What is widening participation?

 ARM (annual representative meeting) schools engagement events

-As part of our work on widening participation into medicine, we invite local school students to attend a school engagement event our ARM.
-We invite schools which may not have had the opportunity to attend such events previously with the aim of encouraging students from wider backgrounds into the profession.
+As part of our work on widening participation into medicine, we invite local school students to attend a school engagement event at our ARM.

 During the event, local students meet with some of our members and hear about their experience of studying and working in medicine.
-Students have the opportunity to experience each step of a doctor’s pathway and the different specialties available by navigating through different stations each represented by a medical student or doctor.
-Through medical-themed group activities, games and quizzes, students have to change to ask questions about studying and working in medicine.
+Through medical-themed group activities, games and quizzes, students have the chance to ask questions about studying and working in medicine.